-HSE FW provides SHE-UID retrieve function where HSE return the UID and the 8 bit of HSE status with CMAC calculated over the concatenation of input challenge, UID and status using $MASTER\ECU\KEY$ , where both the platform instance identity and the status are attested.
-See Section 9.6 of [7] and Section 7 of [8][9].
+HSE FW provides SHE-UID retrieve function.
+This function returns the UID and the HSE status with a CMAC value.
+The CMAC is calculated over the input challenge, the UID and the status, and the key used is MASTER\ECU\KEY.
+Hence both the platform instance identity and the status are attested.
+See Section 9.6 of [5].